Rojakaveh/CEAP-ARS-watersheds/README.md

 Using Combined and Complete  Global Historical Climatology Network (GHCN) Data for Hydrological Models
 =================

-This study evaluates whether the combined datasets of GHCN, including the addition of higher-density but perhaps lower-quality citizen science weather data, combined with previously published methods to estimate missing weather data from multiple weather stations can increase model performance.
-To test this, we use the SWAT model for 21 United States Department of Agriculture (USDA)-Agricultural Research Service (ARS)-Conservation Effects Assessment Project (CEAP) watersheds across five climate regions in the United States and compare the model predicted streamflow to observed data.
+Evaluation of combined datasets of GHCN, including the addition of higher-density but perhaps lower-quality citizen science weather data, combined with previously published methods to estimate missing weather data from multiple weather stations on hydrological model performance.